deepaktiwari88/Gladys/README.md

 <p align="center">
   <img src="https://github.com/deepaktiwari88/Gladys/blob/master/about/static/about/hello.png" width="350"/>
 </p>
-Gladys is an online food ordering chatbot.
-It is designed to help restaurant and food providers reduce labour costs, reduce human errors and to improve overall customer service experience.
-The chatbot helps customers in choosing from various cuisines and restaurants and ordering their dishes from the menu of a picked restaurant, tracking the order and delivery.
+Gladys is a chatbot built using Django.
+It is used to suggest the user various restaurants based on their cuisine choice or location.

 ## Development Workflow